 Michele: We have our Pumpkin Dulce de Leche Cake and our Peppermint Bark Cake that will be released towards the end of the year.
 With the holiday season, it's again the same theme of community.
 If you can't be with your family, send a cake in your place.
 Our whole mentality for this year has really been focused on our community and how we can be a resource for them, whether that's emotional support or comfort food.
 So looking towards the holiday season, we're definitely focused on sharing and giving Milk Bar, which will come up a lot in our paid campaigns as well as our organic campaigns.

 Michele: I use Dash Hudson every single day.
 I'm on it as we speak.
-I use the Scheduler to schedule my posts.
+I use the Scheduler to schedule my social media posts.
 I am a very visual thinker so being able to see the feed preview and how upcoming posts fit into the feed is important.
-This is especially important as we branch out and post campaign content, supermarket products, and introduce seasonal colours.
+This is especially important as we branch out and post-campaign content, supermarket products, and introduce seasonal colours.
 No matter the time of year, we want our feed to still feel like Milk Bar.

-Then, I use Insights to identify what posts have performed the best.
+Then, I use Instagram Insights to identify what posts have performed the best.
 Every month, I create a report for campaign content.
-I group each campaign into Boards, look for trends into what is performing well and what isn’t and then make creative recommendations for the future.
+I group each campaign into Content Segmentation Boards, look for trends into what is performing well and what isn’t and then make creative recommendations for the future.

 Michele: That’s a very hard question!
 I would say the ability to filter our posts by different metrics because that's where I think you find interesting insights.
 When you're not only focused on engagement rate, when you start looking at the saves, shares or the metrics of similar content, I think that's where you draw more meaningful insights.